 To pinpoint your niche, ask yourself a few questions:

-- Think about your favorite crafting projects: What types of projects do you look forward to the most?
+- What types of projects do I look forward to the most?

-- Evaluate your excitement: Which crafts make you lose track of time because you’re so engrossed in them?
+- Which crafts make me lose track of time?

 Grab Your Free Craft Niche Self Assessment!